Gael13/Leboncoin_clone/README.md

 The prototype is focused on 2 features:

 - as an user I can add a product to the cart and remove it
-- as an owner, I can add or import products, to import products go to /products and upload with tmp/products.csv
+- as an owner, I can create or import products, to import products go to /products and upload with tmp/products.csv